 FreeSync works by synchronizing the monitor’s refresh rate with the GPU’s frame rate, but it requires a compatible graphics card by AMD or NVIDIA (GTX 10-series or newer).

 FreeSync works when using a compatible NVIDIA graphics card, even though the MSI MAG341CQ is not officially G-SYNC compatible.
 However, some users experience brightness flickering when FreeSync/G-SYNC is enabled.

 Beneath the bottom bezel at the right side of the monitor, you will find four hotkeys for OSD (On-Screen Display) menu navigation and a power button.

 While the monitor has standard adjustments such as contrast, brightness, and color temperature, there are only two gamma presets (1.8 and 2.2) and only two response time overdrive options (on and off).

 Design & Connectivity

 The design is the weakest point of the MSI MAG341CQ monitor as the stand is tilt-only, and there’s no VESA mount compatibility.
 So, you will need to buy a VESA adapter if you wish to mount the screen on the wall/mounting arm.

 Connectivity options include two HDMI 2.0 ports, DisplayPort 1.2, and DVI (maxes out at 60Hz).
 There are no audio or USB ports.
 FreeSync works over both HDMI and DP for AMD cards and over DP for NVIDIA cards.

-The screen has an aggressive 1800R curvature, which further increases the gaming immersion.
+The screen has a 1800R curvature, which further increases the gaming immersion.

 Price & Similar Monitors